Venky128/venky.github.io/index.md

 layout: home
 ---

 I am a data scientist with a background in physics, applied maths and computational biology.
-I have experience working on a broad range of problems both in academia and industry, often drawing on methods and ideas from multiple disciplines.
+I have worked on a variety of problems both in academia and industry, often drawing on methods and ideas from multiple disciplines.
 I find well-defined, quantitative methodologies to be powerful in identifying patterns enabling predictions and developing strategies across an ever-increasing array of fields.

-Brief Bio: Presently with Flipkart, and not too long ago, Amazon and Swiggy.
-Prior to the industry, I completed my PhD. in theoretical physics from Rutgers University followed by a postdoc in systems and computational biology at Karolinska Institute.
+I am currently  with Flipkart, and not long before that, Amazon and Swiggy.
+Prior to that, I had completed my PhD. in theoretical physics from Rutgers University followed by a postdoc in systems and computational biology at Karolinska Institute.
 I did my undergraduate (an integrated MSc., to be precise), also majoring in physics, at IIT Kanpur.

 Aside from work, I enjoy running (max so far: 31k), hiking, photography (if you see someone with a DSLR and 300mm lens on a hike, come say hello :P) and  coffee (personal brew: [Aeropress](https://bluebottlecoffee.com/preparation-guides/aeropress)).